mmisquierdo/ApproxSS/README.md

 12. PIN_LOCKED: This flag enables safe approximation of multithreaded target applications, adding the necessary mutexes.
 The addition and control of approximate buffers is made on an individual thread level, allowing one thread to access the data precisely and another, approximatly.
 Additionally, two or more threads can have the same approximate buffer - however, as of the current version, they must have the same configuration.

+13. LS_BIT_DROPPING: enables the dropping of N least significante bits (up to 8) from elements of approximate buffers.
+N can be input in the injection configurations.

 ## Instrumentation Markers

 To enable and control ApproxSS operation, some instrumentation markers must be added in the target application source code.
 These markers are dummy routines, which don't necessarily perform some useful function within the target application.
 However, thanks to their names, when they are found by Pin instrumentation, they trigger the insertion of calls to control functions over approximate buffers and error injection.